Compliance

 Several states have recently:

-• Required advance notice or additional consideration
+• Required advance notice or additional consideration for non-compete agreements.

-• Narrowed the definition of enforceable restrictive covenants
+• Narrowed the definition of enforceable restrictive covenants.

 Practical Steps for Employers

-1. Inventory existing agreements: Identify all employees with non-compete or restrictive covenant agreements
+1. Inventory existing agreements: Identify all employees with non-compete or restrictive covenant agreements.

-2. Review enforceability: Assess each agreement against current law in the relevant jurisdiction
+2. Review enforceability: Assess each agreement against current law in the relevant jurisdiction.

-3. Update templates: Revise standard agreements to comply with the most restrictive applicable law
+3. Update templates: Revise standard agreements to comply with the most restrictive applicable law.

-4. Consider alternatives: Non-solicitation and confidentiality agreements may provide adequate protection with fewer legal restrictions
+4. Consider alternatives: Non-solicitation and confidentiality agreements may provide adequate protection with fewer legal restrictions.

-5. Train hiring managers: Ensure managers understand what they can and cannot require
+5. Train hiring managers: Ensure managers understand what they can and cannot require.

-6. Document legitimate interests: Be prepared to demonstrate the business interest each agreement protects
+6. Document legitimate interests: Be prepared to demonstrate the business interest each agreement protects.

 non-competeemployment agreementsstate law